W. B. Ray High School: School uniform

 This school has a simple dress code: any color shirt and pants, but can not be showing (stomach, etc.) anything.
 Assistant principals and armed police officers guard the main hallways in search of dress code offenders.
-In 2000, there was a push in the administration (led by Dr. Scott at the time) to ban flip-flops, but student and parent outcry and lack of support from teachers led to this being dropped.
+In 2000, there was a push in the administration (led by then principal, Dr. Bruce Scott at the time) to ban flip-flops, but student and parent outcry and lack of support from teachers led to this being dropped.